Fudan-iGEM/2025-wiki/pages/education.md

 ### SynBio Training Program

-Date：From January 6th to January 5th ，2025
+Date: From January 6th to January 15th ，2025

-Organizers：All members
+Organizers: All members

 **Overview**